Cheltenham, New South Wales

 Cheltenham is a suburb in the Northern Sydney region of Sydney, in the state of New South Wales, Australia.
 Cheltenham is 18 kilometres north-west of the Sydney central business district in the local government area of Hornsby Shire.

 Cheltenham is a small residential affluent suburb with a distinctive English atmosphere, characterised by a number of 19th century mansions on tree-lined streets.
 Cheltenham shares its postcode of 2119 with Beecroft and has sometimes been viewed as part of the suburb.
 Most residents of Cheltenham see themselves as distinct from Beecroft, although local issues are addressed together in the Beecroft Cheltenham Civic Trust.

 History

 Cheltenham takes its name from a house built by William Chorley, a Sydney tailor and men's outfitter, who acquired the land when it was released from the Field of Mars Reserve.
 He named the house after his birthplace of Cheltenham, Gloucestershire, England.
 Chorley asked the government to build a station here and to name it after his property when it opened in 1898.
 Sutherland Road was named for John Sutherland, Minister for Public Works from 1887 to 1889.

+Cheltenham became a residential suburb with a reputation for its quiet atmosphere and gardens.
+The 1930s saw the construction of stylish homes, such as the Art Deco house built by Brown Barmby on Sutherland Road.

+Cheltenham Girls High School opened in 1957.